chotchki/feophant/README.md

 * This is independent of transaction control so I think this sits below/in row manager.

 **TODO**
+Write a getting started section on the feophant.com website.

+**TODO**

 Add support for defining a primary key on a table.
 This implies the following functionality:
 * Index support through the stack down to the page level.